anilpiparaiya/TaskZenith/README.md

    ```bash
    cd TaskZenith
    ```

-3. `npm run dev`
+3. `npm install`

-4. Runs the app in the development mode.
+4. `npm run dev` Runs the app in the development mode.
 Open [http://localhost:5173/](http://localhost:5173/) to view it in your browser.

 ## Usage